Learn about how your B2B SaaS company can reduce churn rates by identifying companies that are at-risk of churning.

-But with so many different ways to measure churn, SaaS metrics to consider and different churns rates to evaluate, where do you start and how do you know if you have a 'good' SaaS churn rate?
+But with so many different ways to measure churn, SaaS metrics to consider, and different churn rates to evaluate, where do you start and how do you know if you have a 'good' SaaS churn rate?
 What SaaS churn rate benchmarks are available to us?

 Let’s get you up to speed on:

 Your SaaS growth rate needs to stay above your churn rate to continue a successful SaaS growth trajectory.
-In this blog, we’ll focus on two types of churn: customer churn and revenue churn.
-Both just as crucial as the other.
+In this blog, we’ll focus on two types of churn: customer churn and revenue churn, either being as crucial as the other.

-For start-ups, measuring customer churn rates are a great metric as a starting point to understanding the perceived value of your current B2B SaaS product and services or, in other words, your Product-market fit (PMF).
+For start-ups, customer churn rates are a great metric as a starting point for understanding the perceived value of your current B2B SaaS product and services or, in other words, your Product-market fit (PMF).